Consumer Medicine Information

 Your doctor may need to check your condition more frequently.

-Your doctor or pharmacist has more information on medicines to be careful with or avoid while taking bisoprolol.
+Your doctor or pharmacist have more information on medicines to be careful with or avoid while taking bisoprolol.

 How to take this medicine